Vicarious Liability (VL) and Non-Delegable Duty Of Care (NDDOC)

 Vicarious liability (VL)

-VL is a rule of law under which a party may be held liable for the wrongdoing of someone else under their control.
-The classic example is that an employer is, generally speaking, liable for the actions of their employee.
-In contrast, for many years the general rule has been that a party is not liable for negligence committed by a third party independent contractor.
+VL is a rule of law under which a party may be held liable for the wrongdoing of a 3rd party.
+The classic example is that an employer is, generally speaking, liable for the actions of an employee acting in the course of their duties.
+In contrast, for many years the general rule has been that a party is not liable for the negligence of a third party independent contractor.

 Dental practice owners do not routinely engage associate dentists as employees.
-Traditionally, associate dentists within a practice have been engaged as self-employed, independent contractors who hold their own indemnity or insurance in respect of their work.
-As such, any patient claims arising from that work have been pursued against the associate dentists rather than the practice owners and the question of VL has not arisen.
+Traditionally, associate dentists have been engaged as self-employed independent contractors who are required to hold their own indemnity or insurance in respect of their work.
+As such, any patient claims arising from that work were typically pursued against the associate dentists themselves, rather than the practice owners and the question of VL did not usually arise.

-If VL is found to exist, it means that the principal/practice owner will, like an employer, be liable for the actions of associate dentists working in their practice.
+If VL is found to exist, it means that the principal/practice owner will, like an employer, be liable for the negligence of associate dentists working in their practice and this can sometimes arise many years after the treatment.

 Non-delegable duty of care (NDDOC)